Checklist for interviewing/hiring committees

 Throughout the search process, please make sure the committee completes the following:

 - Ensure every committee member has participated in an implicit bias training by Human Resources.
-(While the implicit bias training is in development, review the content on the Implicit bias webpage).

 - Agree, as a committee, what the hiring process will look like to work against bias.

 - Write a job posting with inclusive language.

 - Create evaluation criteria that reflects the job posting and avoids bias (e.g. “ideal” candidate qualities, education bias, etc.).
 Utilize a Candidate evaluation matrix to ensure all committee members agree on criteria by confirming expectation and definitions.